fabrahman/RationaleGen/README.md

 4. Pre-trained e-snli:

-Here, we first fine-tune T5 in a WT5 format on e-snli dataset, in which we only used the instances that are labeled as 'contradiction` and `entailement`.
+Here, we first fine-tune T5 in a WT5 format on e-snli dataset, in which we only used the instances that are labeled as "contradiction" and "entailement".
 The dataset is at `data/e-snli/` folder.

 First run the following command: